kdelemme/search-analytics/README.md

-# Webmasters Tool
+# Search Analytics Gatherer

-Fetch the daily analytics from Google Webmasters Tools.
+Fetch the search analytics data from Google Webmasters Tools from a specific date.

 # Installation